dotnet/docs/docs/core/diagnostics/eventsource-instrumentation.md

 1. Types that derive from EventSource usually don't have intermediate types in the hierarchy or implement interfaces.
 See [Advanced customizations](#advanced-customizations) below for some exceptions where this may be useful.
 2. Generally the name of the EventSource class is a bad public name for the EventSource.
 Public names, the names that will show up in logging configurations and log viewers, should be globally unique.
-Thus it is good practice to give your EventSource a public name using the <xref:System.Diagnostics.Tracing.EventSourceAttribute?displayProperty=nameWithType>.
+Thus it's good practice to give your EventSource a public name using the <xref:System.Diagnostics.Tracing.EventSourceAttribute?displayProperty=nameWithType>.
 The name "Demo" used above is short and unlikely to be unique so not a good choice for production use.
-A common convention is to use a hierarchial name with . or - as a separator such as "MyCompany-Samples-Demo" or the name of the Assembly or namespace for which the EventSource provides events.
-It is not recommended to include "EventSource" as part of the public name.
+A common convention is to use a hierarchical name with `.` or `-` as a separator, such as "MyCompany-Samples-Demo", or the name of the Assembly or namespace for which the EventSource provides events.
+It's not recommended to include "EventSource" as part of the public name.
-3. Assign Event IDs explicitly, this way seemingly benign changes to the code in the source class such as rearranging it or adding a method in the middle will not change the event ID associated with each method.
+3. Assign Event IDs explicitly, this way seemingly benign changes to the code in the source class such as rearranging it or adding a method in the middle won't change the event ID associated with each method.
 4. When authoring events that represent the start and end of a unit of work, by convention these methods are named with suffixes 'Start' and 'Stop'.
-For example "RequestStart' and 'RequestStop'.
+For example, "RequestStart' and 'RequestStop'.
 5. Do not specify an explicit value for EventSourceAttribute’s Guid property, unless you need it for backwards compatibility reasons.
 The default Guid value is derived from the source’s name, which allows tools to accept the more human-readable name and derive the same Guid.
 6. Call <xref:System.Diagnostics.Tracing.EventSource.IsEnabled> before performing any resource intensive work related to firing an event, such as computing an expensive event argument that won't be needed if the event is disabled.
 7. Attempt to keep EventSource object back compatible and version them appropriately.
 The default version for an event is 0.
-The version can be changed be setting <xref:System.Diagnostics.Tracing.EventAttribute.Version%2A?displayProperty=nameWithType>.
+The version can be changed by setting <xref:System.Diagnostics.Tracing.EventAttribute.Version%2A?displayProperty=nameWithType>.
 Change the version of an event whenever you change the data that is serialized with it.
-Always add new serialized data to the end of the event declaration, ie at the end of the list of method parameters.
-If this is not possible, create a new event with a new ID to replace the old one.
+Always add new serialized data to the end of the event declaration, that is, at the end of the list of method parameters.
+If this isn't possible, create a new event with a new ID to replace the old one.
 8. When declaring events methods, specify fixed-size payload data before variably sized data.